 In tests, the team transplanted these glial progenitor cells into mice with multiple sclerosis.
 As hoped, these cells were observed to migrate to where they were needed in brain, before creating new oligodendrocytes.
 Those in turn helped to replenish the missing myelin.
 Better yet, motor function appeared to be restored in these treated mice.

 Reversing the effects of multiple sclerosis on humans

 Steve Goldman, lead author of the study, is sure.
-“These results show that through human glial cell transplantation we can actually achieve remyelination in the adult brain.
-The therapeutic implications are significant and represent a basis for future clinical trials on multiple sclerosis and other neurodegenerative diseases. "
+'These results demonstrate that through human glial cell transplantation we can actually achieve remyelination in the adult brain.
+The therapeutic implications are significant and provide a basis for future clinical trials in multiple sclerosis and other neurodegenerative diseases.'

 Other war fronts

 Other studies have found similar success with a variety of methods.
 From introducing new stem cells to reinvigorating existing ones.
 From the injection of nanoparticles that deactivate the immune response against myelin to the use of synthetic molecules that repair the damage.